Current Status: Australian Travel Ban Extended to 17 March 2021

 If you are a temporary visa holder, or looking to enter Australia on a temporary visa you must be granted an exemption before you are permitted to enter Australia.

 Criteria which allows you to be exempt and apply for a Travel Ban Exemption

-If you are wanting to travel outside of Australia before 19 December 2020, you will need to satisfy one of the below criteria’s in order to submit an exemption from the government’s travel restrictions.
+If you are wanting to travel outside of Australia whilst the travel ban is in effect, you will need to satisfy one of the below criteria’s in order to submit an exemption from the government’s travel restrictions.

 You can apply for an exemption if your travel is due to: